 Sec.
-7-9-86. - 7-9-146.7 Multifamily residential, multiple family standards and requirements.
+7-9-86. - Multifamily residential standards and requirements.

-In addition to the requirements for each district, the following procedure and standards are applicable to the construction, establishment and maintenance of any multifamily multiple-family residential project consisting of five (5) or more dwelling units in any district in which they are permitted.
+In addition to the requirements for each district, the following procedure and standards are applicable to the construction, establishment and maintenance of any multifamily residential project consisting of five (5) or more dwelling units in any district in which they are permitted.
 The procedures and standards are not applicable to single-family and to multiple-family projects of four (4) or less dwelling units.

-- (a) Prior to issuance of a building permit or a grading permit a Site Development Permit shall be approved by the Director, EMA, or by the Planning Commission when the Director, EMA, determines that the public would be better served by a public hearing before the Planning Commission. - (b) The Director, EMA, shall approve or conditionally approve an application for a multifamily multiple-family Site Development Permit in compliance with the procedures required by section 7-9-150 7-9-125 after having determined that, in accordance with any necessary conditions, the project will shall comply with all applicable regulations of the district in which the property is located, and with all of the following additional standards and requirements: - (1) All of the infrastructure facilities shall be adequate to serve the project when all conditions are complied with, without overloading such facilities to the detriment of other uses in the vicinity. - (2) Ingress and egress between the project and abutting streets shall be adequate to serve the project and shall be in compliance with the Standard Plans, OC Public Works Orange County Environmental Management Agency, as amended. - (3) Open space and recreation facilities shall be sufficient to serve the needs of the occupants and shall be in compliance with applicable County standards for open space and recreation. - (4) Parking areas shall be well lighted and shall be situated in such a manner that entrances to individual parking spaces, garages and carports will shall be commonly visible from dwelling units.
-Parking areas and facilities shall be situated in a manner that will shall make them more convenient for occupants to use than on-street parking.
+- (a) Prior to issuance of a building permit or a grading permit a Site Development Permit shall be approved by the Director or by the Planning Commission when the Director determines that the public would be better served by a public hearing before the Planning Commission. - (b) The Director shall approve or conditionally approve an application for a multifamily Site Development Permit in compliance with the procedures required by section 7-9-125 after having determined that, in accordance with any necessary conditions, the project shall comply with all applicable regulations of the district in which the property is located, and with all of the following additional standards and requirements: - (1) All of the infrastructure facilities shall be adequate to serve the project when all conditions are complied with, without overloading such facilities to the detriment of other uses in the vicinity. - (2) Ingress and egress between the project and abutting streets shall be adequate to serve the project and shall be in compliance with the Standard Plans, OC Public Works, as amended. - (3) Open space and recreation facilities shall be sufficient to serve the needs of the occupants and shall be in compliance with applicable County standards for open space and recreation. - (4) Parking areas shall be well lighted and shall be situated in such a manner that entrances to individual parking spaces, garages and carports shall be commonly visible from dwelling units.
+Parking areas and facilities shall be situated in a manner that shall make them more convenient for occupants to use than on-street parking. - (5) Solid waste disposal stations shall be provided within enclosed areas which shall be conveniently accessible for all dwelling units and for trash pickup trucks. - (6) Any additional features necessary to comply with County standards, such as screening, sound attenuation, architectural design, etc., shall comply with applicable County standards and regulations.

-- (5) Solid waste disposal stations shall be provided within enclosed areas which will shall be conveniently accessible for all dwelling units and for trash pickup trucks. - (6) Any additional features necessary to comply with County standards, such as screening, sound attenuation, architectural design, etc., shall comply with applicable County standards and regulations. - (c) The Planning Commission may approve an application for a multifamily multiple-family Site Development Permit in compliance with the public hearing and Use Permit procedures required by section 7 9 150 7-9-125.
-The standards listed in paragraph (b) may be used as criteria for making a determination. - (d) Each multifamily multiple-family project shall be established and maintained in compliance with the approved Site Development Permit.
+- (c) The Planning Commission may approve an application for a multifamily Site Development Permit in compliance with the public hearing and Use Permit procedures required by section 7-9-125.
+The standards listed in paragraph (b) may be used as criteria for making a determination. - (d) Each multifamily project shall be established and maintained in compliance with the approved Site Development Permit.

 Sec.
-7-9-87. - CC "Commercial Community " District.
-7-9-140 Density bonus and other incentives.
+7-9-87. - Density bonus and other incentives.